Team-Resurgent/Modxo/README.md

 #### LPC Header
    ![LPC Header wiring diagram](images/lpc_header_wiring.png)

-  Notes:
+  > [!NOTE]
-  * D0 is required for versions 1.0 - 1.5 unless it is grounded.
+  > * D0 is required for versions 1.0 - 1.5 unless it is grounded.
-  * LFrame and LPC 3.3V connections are required by version 1.6 or when connecting the Pico to USB port.
+  > * LFrame and LPC 3.3V connections are required by version 1.6 or when connecting the Pico to USB port.
-  * LFrame is not required for USB debug.
+  > * LFrame is not required for USB debug.
-  * LPC Rebuild is required for version 1.6
+  > * LPC Rebuild is required for version 1.6
 ---
 #### Official Raspberry Pi Pico

    ![LPC Header wiring diagram](images/official_pinout_pico1.png)

+   > [!NOTE]
-   * Note: Please add the diode if connecting the Pico to USB.
+   > Please add the diode if connecting the Pico to USB.
 This avoid powering the LPC 5V Pin from the USB cable which could have unintended consequences.
 ---
 #### Official Raspberry Pi Pico 2

    ![LPC Header wiring diagram](images/official_pinout_pico2.png)

+   > [!NOTE]
-   * Note: Please add the diode if connecting the Pico to USB.
+   > Please add the diode if connecting the Pico to USB.
 This avoid powering the LPC 5V Pin from the USB cable which could have unintended consequences.
 ---
 #### YD-RP2040

    ![LPC Header wiring diagram](images/YD_RP2040_pinout.png)

+   > [!NOTE]
-   * Note: Dont forget to add solder to jumper R68 if using the onboard RGB Led
+   > Dont forget to add solder to jumper R68 if using the onboard RGB Led.
 ---
 #### RP2040-Zero/Tiny

    ![LPC Header wiring diagram](images/RP2040_Zero_pinout.png)

+   > [!NOTE]
-   * Note:  Please add the diode if connecting the Pico to USB.
+   > Please add the diode if connecting the Pico to USB.
 This avoid powering the LPC 5V Pin from the USB cable which could have unintended consequences.
 ---
 #### XIAO-RP2040